 9-809 - Public Health Education The Lawrence-Douglas County Health Department shall promote the purposes and requirements of this ordinance to the public affected by it, and guide owners, operators and managers in their compliance with it.
 Such promotion may include publication of a brochure for affected businesses and individuals explaining the provisions of this Article.
 The Kansas law does not require that local health departments participate in public education activities regarding its smoking law.
-9-810 Enforcement (A) The Fire Chief or his or her designated agent shall be responsible for enforcing the provisions of this Article within the City, but nothing in this section shall be interpreted to prohibit any other person who would otherwise be lawfully entitled to enforce the provisions of this Article from taking enforcement action under this Article.
+0.010 Enforcement 9-810 Enforcement (A) The Fire Chief or his or her There are no special enforcement designated agent shall be responsible for enforcing the provisions of this Article within the City, but nothing in this section shall be interpreted to prohibit any other person who would otherwise be lawfully entitled to enforce the provisions of this Article from taking enforcement action under this Article.
 (B) Notice of the provisions set forth in this Article shall be given to all applicants for a City retail liquor or drinking establishment license.
 (C) Any person may register a complaint under this Article to initiate enforcement with the Fire Chief.
-(D) The Lawrence-Douglas County Fire & Medical Department, the Lawrence Police Department, the Lawrence Douglas County Health Department of Neighborhood Resources Department shall, while an establishment is undergoing otherwise mandated inspections, inspect for compliance of this Article.
-(E) Any owner, manager, operator or employee of any premises regulated by this Article shall be responsible for informing persons violating this Article.
-There are no special enforcement provisions in the Kansas statute.
+(D) The Lawrence-Douglas County Fire & Medical Department, the Lawrence Police Department, the Lawrence-Douglas County Health Department, and the Codes Enforcement Division of the Department of Neighborhood Resources Department shall, while an establishment is undergoing otherwise mandated inspections, inspect for compliance of this Article.
+(E) Any owner, manager, operator or employee of any premises regulated by this Article shall be responsible for informing persons violating this Article of the provisions through appropriate signage. provisions in the Kansas statute.
 It would be enforceable by any law enforcement officer who may enforce the general criminal laws of the State of Kansas, such as sworn officers of the Lawrence Police Department.
 The Lawrence ordinance, on the other hand, places primary enforcement responsibility in the hands of the Fire Department, although police officers would still be able to enforce the ordinance.
 Any person who has a complaint about the enforcement of the current Lawrence ordinance is directed to register their complaint with the Fire Chief.
 Under the Lawrence law, notice of the law's provisions must be provided to any applicant for a drinking establishment or retail liquor license.
 Many different branches of the municipal government must inspect businesses for compliance with the law at the time that they are doing other non-related inspections.
 The Lawrence ordinance makes the manager, operator, owner or employee of a business responsible for notifying his or her customers about the provisions of the law through the posting of appropriate signs.
-9-811 - Non-retaliation No person or employer shall discharge, refuse to hire or in any manner retaliate against any employee, applicant for employment or customer because such employee, applicant or customer exercises any right to a smoke free environment afforded by this Article.
+0.044 Nov 9-811 - Non-retaliation No person or employer shall discharge, refuse to hire or in any manner retaliate against any employee, applicant for employment or customer because such employee, applicant or customer exercises any right to a smoke free environment afforded by this Article.
 See K.S.A.
 21-4012(f).
 The State of Kansas non-retaliation provision is found in the penalty sections, K.S.A.
 21-4012(f), and is in substance identical to this provision.